Jordana-GC/Stockasaurus-Rex/README.md

 ## Known Errors

-Please refer to the documentation document for the common errors when installing and configuring the product.
+Please refer to the documentation document called "Hardware_Infomation_Document" for the common errors when installing and configuring the product.

 ## The Shelf-Scanners (The Team)